dwelsh1/pw-pomish-starter/README.md

 - **UI tests** with a **POM‑ish** approach (central selectors + tiny helpers, no bloated page classes)
 - **Enhanced API tests** with pw-api-plugin for beautiful visualization and playwright-schema-validator for contract validation
 - **Visual snapshots** using Playwright's built‑in `toHaveScreenshot`
-- **Three powerful reporting systems** with easy switching between Ortoni, Allure, and Custom Steps reporters
+- **Four powerful reporting systems** with easy switching between Ortoni, Allure, Custom Steps, and Monocart reporters
 - **Multi-browser testing** on Chrome, Edge, Safari, and mobile browsers

 ## 🚀 Quick Start